arpitbbhayani/articles/blogs/string-interning.md

 ## Why should Strings be interned?

 *String Interning speeds up string comparisons*.
 Without interning if we were to compare two strings for equality the complexity of it would shoot up to `O(n)` where we examine every character from both the strings to decide their equality.
 But if the strings are interned, instead of checking every character, equal strings will have the same object reference so just a pointer quality check would be sufficient to say if two string literals are equal.
 Since this is a very common operation, this is typically implemented as a pointer equality test, using just a single machine instruction with no memory reference at all.

-*String Interning reduces the memory footprint.* If there are many instances of the same string value read from expensive source like Network or Disk, examples magic numbers or network protocol information.
-Instead of passing the string literals, we can pass references: example: Tag names in XML can be passed as references and thus saving time and memory footprint during serialization.
+*String Interning reduces the memory footprint.* Instead of filling memory with redundant String objects, Python optimizes memory footprint by sharing and reusing already defined objects as dictated by the [flyweight design pattern](https://en.wikipedia.org/wiki/Flyweight_pattern).

 # String Interning in Python
 Just like most other modern programming languages, Python also does [String Interning](https://en.wikipedia.org/wiki/String_interning) to gain a performance boost.
 In Python, we can find if two objects are referring to the same in-memory object using the `is` operator.
-So if two string objects refer to the same in-memory object, the `is` operator yields `True` ortherwise `False`.
+So if two string objects refer to the same in-memory object, the `is` operator yields `True` otherwise `False`.

 ```bash
 >>> 'python' is 'python'